Kesin11/Firestore-simple/README.md

 Here is example code to realize following these features.

 - encode
-  - Map `User` class each property to firestore document key/value before post
+  - Map `User` class each property to Firestore document key/value before post
   - Update `updated` property using Firebase server timestamp when update document
 - decode
   - Map document data fetched from firestore to `User` class instance